 - Know where your audience watches videos

 - Track the popular topics for your users.
 Keyword research can help you uncover the video topics people are most likely to appreciate

 - Learn how to optimize your videos

 - As you create videos, regularly test the different formats and types of videos to see what your audience responds to best

-- Tie your video strategy back in with the rest of your content strategy, linking back and forth between video channels and your website to drive traffic and increase engagement
+- Tie your video SEO strategy back in with the rest of your content strategy, linking back and forth between video channels and your website to drive traffic and increase engagement

 A quality video strategy will include a variety of different types of videos, allowing you to engage with audience members with diverse interests and needs.
 It will also

 Here are just a few of the different types of videos you should consider including and where they could potentially fit in your marketing funnel.

 These types of videos are centered more around informational content and tutorials.
 This video strategy may not even be centered around your product or services, focusing instead on